Our department has a remarkable breadth of academic diversity, which reflects the position of Computing in the world today.

 Our BSc (Hons) Games Development degree offers a broad range of topics across the games development spectrum including programming, 3D modelling, animation and the theory of computer games.
 In the final year, the programme enables students to select modules to further develop their preferred specialisms in the subject.

 We have recently added BSc (Hons) Cybersecurity to our offering, offering students the chance to study basic Computer Science Skills and developing the necessary skills to design and defend computer networks and systems from cyber attacks.
 A unique offering of this course is that it also covers the investigative angle, a skill seen as vital by organisations such as GCHQ and the Police.

-In 2016, we will begin teaching BSc (Hons) Software Development for Business, a degree focused on employability and helping to fill the current software development skills gap.
+In 2016, we will begin teaching BSc (Hons) Software Engineering, a degree focused on employability and helping to fill the current software development skills gap.
 The programme is four years long and includes a year in industry placement and has been accreditted by the Tech Partnership via a panel of 50+ major industry employers.

-We also offer a range of courses at postgraduate level, for example the MSc in Computer Science.
+We also offer a range of courses at postgraduate level, for example the MSc in Computer Science or our MSc in Cybersecurity.
 These courses are vocationally orientated and are continually reviewed and adapted in response to staff research and student feedback.